ROSS-org/RIO/specs.md

 ## API

+*Note: please see the [wiki](http://github.com/gonsie/ROSSIO/wiki) for more detailed documentation.*

 ### User Implemented Functions

 Each LP-type and event-type must be able to be serialize and de-serialize its data.
 This can/should be binary data.
 Therefore, for each LP and event type the model-developer must implement: